 Did you ride solo or in a group?

-While my intention was always to ride alone, which I did for most of the trip, my plans changed slightly after meeting a guy seated next to me on the plane to Peru.
+While my intention was always to ride alone, which I did for most of the motorbike trip, my plans changed slightly after meeting a guy seated next to me on the plane to Peru.
 I told him how I bought a little Chinese bike and was going to travel for the next four months.
 Clearly taken aback, he told me: “Really?
 Well, I don’t want to scare you, but I’m doing the same thing.”
-Blown away by the crazy coincidence, we agreed to travel together for the first three weeks, and then go our separate, pre-planned ways.
+Blown away by the crazy coincidence, we agreed to travel together for the first three weeks and then go our separate, pre-planned ways.
 The craziest part?
-After 3.5 months, we arrived back on the exact same day – without either knowing the other’s plans.
+After 3.5 months, we arrived back on the same day – without either knowing the other’s plans.
 Fate, perhaps?

 It sounds like you met some incredible people.
 Can you tell us more about that?

-I met so many like-minded spirits during my trip, from fellow soloists to couples, families, and friends on short motorbike trips.
-Everyone I met was traveling differently – some by bike, others by mobile homes, bus, train, or even just foot.
-When I was in Ushuaia in Argentina, I even met a guy who’d been traveling the world for over two years…on a skateboard…with everything, he owned in a pram.
+I met many like-minded spirits during my trip, from fellow soloists to couples, families, and friends on short motorbike trips.
+Everyone I met traveled differently – some by bike, others by mobile homes, bus, train, or even just foot.
+When I was in Ushuaia in Argentina, I even met a guy who’d been traveling the world for over two years…on a skateboard…with everything he owned in a pram.
 I also met a man on a mission to beat the Guinness World Record for being the fastest to travel from Ushuaia to Bogota (Colombia) by bicycle.
 He was traveling 250km daily.
 People are just so darn awesome.

 Can you tell us more about the places you visited?

-I visited a bunch of cities, villages, and places in nature, but the one that still stands out the most has to be Salar de Uyuni in Bolivia.
+I visited many cities, villages, and places in nature, but the one that still stands out the most has to be Salar de Uyuni in Bolivia.
 It’s a massive dry salt lake, which was extra-dry when I was there.
 During the day, it’s white and blue.
 It’s incredible to go full throttle on your bike there.
 The freedom, it’s exhilarating.
 We camped on one of the local islands.
 If you haven’t heard of the place, I strongly recommend you Google it.
 It was my birthday present – probably the best I ever got.

 What kind of gear did you use, like helmets, jackets, pants, boots, and gloves?
 What did you like/dislike?

 I wore a Klim Krios helmet.
 It’s super lightweight and fits like a dream, with great ventilation, a huge windscreen, good soundproofing, and really decent wind ergonomics.
 My jacket was the Revit Sand Urban – super stylish with great airflow.
 I wore Pando Moto Karl Devil Kevlar jeans – definitely one of my favorite items.
-They look so good, gave me additional protection and were super flexible.
+They look so good, gave me additional protection, and were super flexible.
 Did I mention how good they look?
 J From riding to hiking, they’re pretty much all I wore.
 Oh, and for gloves, I chose Revit Sand 3.
-They’re soft, easy to put on and pull off, and felt super-safe.
-They also complemented my jacket really well.
+They’re soft, easy to put on and pull off and feel super-safe.
+They also complimented my jacket really well.
 Finally, I used a Mosko Moto Reckless v80 system for luggage.
 It fits any bike and is spacious, waterproof, and durable.

 Firstly, pack light.
 Leave space for spare bike parts, especially those that break easily like clutches, throttle cables, bearings, and wheel tubes.
 Secondly, pack tools.
 Finally, stop waiting for “the right time.”
 It’s never going to arrive – you need to CREATE the right time, right now.